-Weather Service Internet systems crumbling as key platforms are taxed and fail
+Weather Service Internet systems are crumbling as key platforms are taxed and failing

 - “A seven hour outage of the NWS heading into the peak of severe weather season.....so lucky that it was an extremely quiet evening.
 Fiber cut or not, this is not the beginning or end of IT issues in the NWS.
 I’d demand congressional investigation into this before the pimple pops,” tweeted Victor Gensini, a professor of meteorology at Northern Illinois University.

-By mid-morning Tuesday, the Internet problems appeared to be resolved, but cast new light on numerous other information technology problems the Weather Service has faced in recent weeks and months.
+By midmorning Tuesday, the Internet problems appeared to be resolved, but cast new light on numerous other information technology problems the Weather Service has faced in recent weeks and months.

 ‘Please do not use NWS Chat’